Head Radio

 Ink and acrylic painting on cardboard, “Homeless” By: Sylvia Arthur

-Ink and acrylic painting on cardboard, “Beggar” By: Sylvia Arthur
+Ink and acrylic painting on cardboard, “Begger” By: Sylvia Arthur

 Self Look